Old Quebec Walk (Self Guided), Quebec City

 18) Artillery Park Heritage Site

-Strategically positioned, overlooking the west side of Quebec City across the St. Charles River, Artillery Park (Parc de l'Artillerie) is a former major military site established in the late 17th century.
+Strategically positioned, overlooking the west side of Quebec City across the Saint Charles River, Artillery Park (Parc de l'Artillerie) is a former major military site established in the late 17th century.
 Attesting to its legacy now are the four vastly different buildings through which one can trace the history of the city from the French colonial period to the 1940s.
 The most striking of the four is the Dauphine Redoubt with massive white supports plunging down the side of a hill.

 Built from 1712 to 1748, the redoubt served as army barracks both before and after the British Conquest and eventually became home to the superintendent.
 Nowadays, during the summer, one can see characters in period costumes bringing the barracks back to life with demonstrations and tours of the property decorated to reflect various periods in the building's evolution.